(his TREL in)

 Refer to adult dosing.

-Central precocious puberty (CPP) (Supprelin LA): Children ≥2 years: SubQ: 50 mg implant surgically inserted every 12 months.
+Central precocious puberty (Supprelin LA): Children ≥2 years: SubQ: 50 mg implant surgically inserted every 12 months.
 Discontinue at the appropriate time for the onset of puberty.

 Dosing: Renal Impairment

 Vantas: CrCl ≥15 mL/minute: No dosage adjustment necessary.

 Supprelin LA: There are no dosage adjustments provided in the manufacturer's labeling.